Science vs. scientism, keto vs. low-fat diets, and why you shouldn’t drink a teenager’s blood.

 - Start with a question or an observation.
 For example, younger people seem healthier than older people.
 Why is that?
 Why do people become less healthy as they age?
 Do they need to?
 You’ll notice this is not a conclusion, but rather it is a good question.
 And yes, sometimes we know things work before the scientific method tells us why they work.
 We’ll get to that with Ketogenic diets in the next section.
 Stay tuned.

 - Form a hypothesis.
 That’s just a fancy name for an educated guess.
-What makes it different than a guess is that it can be falsified with evidence.
+What makes it different from a guess is that it can be falsified with evidence.
 Astrology isn’t science because you cannot disprove that it wasn’t an “alignment of Jupiter” that healed your heartburn.
-To follow our example, researchers could notice that older mice respond to infusions of plasma from younger mice, and that the same benefit might be measured in humans.
+To follow our example, researchers could notice that older mice respond to infusions of plasma from younger mice and that the same benefit might be measured in humans.

 - Make a prediction.
 There’s an important reason you write this down – quantitatively and specifically – before you move on to step 4.
 Not only does this help you design a proper experiment, but it also helps to eliminate the human tendency to reframe your initial hypothesis to fit your future observations (aka hindsight bias).
 In our example of blood plasma infusions, we need to define precisely what effect we will measure.
-Is it better cardiovascular performance?
+Is it better for cardiovascular performance?
 Some measure of blood chemistry?
-Reduction of observable wrinkles in skin?
+Reduction of observable wrinkles in the skin?
 What, exactly, does “better” mean?

 - Test your prediction with controlled experiments.
 The gold standard in science is the double-blind, randomized controlled trial (DB-RCT).
 That means you have a test group and a control group.
 Participants are randomly assigned to the groups and not even the researchers know who is in which group (only a database number identifies them).
 This high standard isn’t always possible, and that’s often where we run into problems.
 Are there enough participants?
 Do they change their behavior because they are being observed?
 Are they truly following the protocol?
 Health, diet, and exercise studies in humans are rife with these sorts of issues.
 In our example, one group could get blood plasma from a “young” donor, another group from an “age-matched” donor, a third group could get a dyed saline solution, and a fourth group (a control), would get nothing.
 It’s expensive, time-consuming, and difficult – in other words, far more complex than I’m letting on.

 - Analyze the data.
 Only statistical analysis can tell us if the results of a well-designed experiment are truly the result of the treatment and if those results are more than you would expect from random chance.
-This analysis still may not tell you if there was no other possible explanation for the findings, or if the effects will hold up over time, or for different races, cultures, genders, or lifestyles of people.
+This analysis still may not tell you if there was no other possible explanation for the findings if the effects will hold up over time, or for different races, cultures, genders, or lifestyles of people.
 I think you can see for yourself how complex a study of “youthful blood serum” might be.

 In addition to those five basic steps, serious scientists carefully document their work so that others can attempt to replicate it.
 If they can’t, they may have simply gotten lucky.
-Non-corporate (and even some corporate) researchers submit their research findings for external peer review – a rigorous, if imperfect, process of allowing others to critique their work.
+Non-corporate (and even some corporate) researchers submit their research findings for external peer review – a rigorous if imperfect, process of allowing others to critique their work.